rafaqz/Interfaces.jl/README.md

   and subtypes they define, during precompilation.
 - Docs: interface documentation can be inserted into trait documentation.

+__Note: the syntax here is likely to change over 2022 as we work out the best ways to define interfaces__

 ## Example

 See the `IterationInterface` in BaseInterfaces.jl (a subpackage of this package)